 The purpose of introducing people is to give them an opportunity to know each other.
-Beyond just stating names of the two parties, it is often the obligation of the person making the introduction to establish an acquaintance and help the two parties initiate a conversation.
+Beyond just stating names of the two parties, the person making the introduction is often obligated to establish an acquaintance and help the two parties initiate a conversation.

 The basic protocol of introductions calls for introducing the ‘lesser-ranking’ (socially, professionally, by age or seniority) to the ‘higher-ranking’ person.
 Here are four steps:

 - First, state the name of the person being introduced to.
 This is the ‘higher-ranking’ person.

 - Second, say “I would like to introduce” or, “please meet” or, “this is,” etc.

 - Third, state the name of the person being introduced.
 This is the ‘lower-ranking’ person.

 - Finally, offer some details about each, as appropriate.
 As I wrote in a previous article, add a snippet of information about a topic of common interest between the two parties.
 Do not elaborate.
 This will help them connect and pursue a conversation.